haseres1/Exploratory_Data_Analysis_with_Python/README.md

 # Exploratory Data Analysis

-In this section, I conduct an initial exploratory analysis of the imported dataset, focusing on the following steps before delving into the main features:
+In this section, I conduct an initial exploratory analysis of the imported dataset, focusing on the following steps before delving into exploring the dataset columns:

 1. Inspect the initial five rows of the data with `data.head()`.
 2. Survey all the columns within the dataset using `data.columns`.